digital-asset/daml-helm-charts/CONTRIBUTING.md

 3. If your PR corresponds to an issue, add `Fixes #XXX` to your pull request description.

 ***NOTE***: To make the Pull Requests' (PRs) testing and merging process easier, please submit changes to multiple charts in separate PRs.
-If there are too many changes to the same helm chart, try also to break it down into separate PRs.
+If there are too many changes to the same Helm chart, try also to break it down into separate PRs.

 ### Technical requirements